Playday events are typically held once a month beginning in March and run through the first weekend of November.

-Play days are a series of timed speed events consisting of a horse, rider and a pattern.
+Playdays are a series of timed speed events consisting of a horse, rider and a pattern.
 Participants in the play days are of all ages, sizes and abilities and promote a family atmosphere since everybody can compete.
 We also have a significant number of people who just come to watch and cheer on their family and friends.
-Grandparents are frequent visitors to our play days.

-Barrel races are a common play day game, besides being a very competitive rodeo event.
+Barrel races are a common playday event, besides being a very competitive rodeo event.
 In barrel racing a horse and rider attempt to complete a clover-leaf pattern around preset barrels in the fastest time.
 A variation of this event is straight away barrels where is the pattern is “straight.”

-Pole bending is a race-timed event.
+Pole bending is another timed event.
 The object is to run the pattern of weaving between 6 poles in both directions correctly and as quickly as possible, without knocking down any of the poles.

-Every Play Day and every event has an age group and an event to fit all who wish to compete.
-Typical play day classes include “lead line” for those who don’t have the ability to control the horse and are “led” through the pattern, and various age classes.
+There’s an age group to fit everyone and an event to fit all who wish to compete.
+An all age “lead line” class is also offered for those who don’t have the ability to control the horse on their own.